-Note: Only Accredited Certificate Providers may create Energy Savings Certificates (section 134 of the Act).
+Note: Only Accredited Certificate Providers may create Energy Savings Certificates (clause 37 of Schedule 4A of the Act).

-- 6.2 An Accredited Certificate Provider may only create Energy Savings Certificates in respect of the Energy Savings for an Implementation where: - (a) the Accredited Certificate Provider is the Energy Saver for those Energy Savings as at the Implementation Date; and - (b) the Accredited Certificate Provider's Accreditation Date for that Recognised Energy Saving Activity is prior to the Implementation Date. - 6.3 (deleted) - 6.4 An Accredited Certificate Provider may not create Energy Savings Certificates in respect of any Energy Savings for which Energy Savings Certificates have already been created. - 6.5 An Accredited Certificate Provider may only create a certain Number of Certificates in respect of the Energy Savings arising from a Recognised Energy Saving Activity, calculated in accordance with Equation 1.
+- 6.1 (deleted) - An Accredited Certificate Provider may only create Energy Savings Certificates in respect of the Energy Savings for an Implementation where: - (a) the Accredited Certificate Provider is the Energy Saver for those Energy Savings as at the Implementation Date; and - (b) the Accredited Certificate Provider's Accreditation Date for that Recognised Energy Saving Activity is prior to the Implementation Date. - 6.3 (deleted) - An Accredited Certificate Provider may not create Energy Savings Certificates in respect of any Energy Savings for which Energy Savings Certificates have already been created. - An Accredited Certificate Provider may only create a certain Number of Certificates in respect of the Energy Savings arising from a Recognised Energy Saving Activity, calculated in accordance with Equation 1.

-Number of Certificates = $\sum{\text{Implementations}} (Electricity Savings \times Electricity Certificate Conversion Factor + Gas Savings \times Gas Certificate Conversion Factor)$
+$Number of \ Certificates = \sum{\text{Implementations}} (Electricity \ Savings \times Electricity \ Certificate \ Conversion \\ Factor + Gas \ Savings \times Gas \ Certificate \ Conversion \ Factor)$

-- Number of Certificates is rounded down to a whole number of Energy Savings Certificates; - the summation is across the Energy Savings arising from one or more Implementations of the Recognised Energy Saving Activity; - Electricity Savings and Gas Savings are the Electricity Savings and Gas Savings respectively, in MWh, arising from each Implementation as calculated according to (as relevant): - the Project Impact Assessment Method (clause 7); - the Project Impact Assessment with Measurement and Verification Method (clause 7A); - the Metered Baseline Method (clause 8); or - the Deemed Energy Savings Method (clause 9). - Electricity Certificate Conversion Factor is 1.06, as specified in section 130(1) of the Act, or as amended by Regulation. - Gas Certificate Conversion Factor is 0.39, as specified in section 130(1) of the Act, or as amended by Regulation.
+- Number of Certificates is rounded down to a whole number of Energy Savings Certificates; - the summation is across the Energy Savings arising from one or more Implementations of the Recognised Energy Saving Activity; - Electricity Savings and Gas Savings are the Electricity Savings and Gas Savings respectively, in MWh, arising from each Implementation as calculated according to (as relevant): - the Project Impact Assessment Method (clause 7); - the Project Impact Assessment with Measurement and Verification Method (clause 7A); - the Metered Baseline Method (clause 8); or - the Deemed Energy Savings Method (clause 9). - Electricity Certificate Conversion Factor is 1.06, as specified in clause 33(1) of Schedule 4A of the Act, or as amended by Regulation. - Gas Certificate Conversion Factor is 0.39, as specified in clause 33(1) of Schedule 4A of the Act, or as amended by Regulation.